RFN: A Random-Feature Based Newton Method for Empirical Risk Minimization in Reproducing Kernel Hilbert Spaces: Random-Feature Based Newton Method

 \subsection{Adjustment of Sub-sampled Newton Methods}

-Sub-sampled Newton methods often end up working with Hessians of the form where $\Ab_i(\wb)$ is a vector and $\Qb(\wb)$ is a data-independent matrix (see e.g., \cite{xu2016sub}).
-Given this structure, if we randomly select a subset $\Ic$ of data points, the Hessian can be approximated as
+We now revisit sub-sampled Newton methods to elaborate on the differences between RFN and these methods.
+Sub-sampled Newton algorithms often end up working with Hessians of the form where $\ab_i(\wb)$ is a vector and $\Qb(\wb)$ is a data-independent matrix (see e.g., \cite{xu2016sub}).
+Given this structure, if we randomly select a subset $\Ic$ of data points, the Hessian can be easily approximated via

-This would reduce the time cost of Hessian construction by a factor $|\Ic|/n$.
+This would reduce the time cost of Hessian construction by a factor of $|\Ic|/n$.
 Furthermore, since the approximated Hessian still consists of sum of rank-one matrices (in the data-related part), one can apply conjugate gradient (CG) method when computing the newton step to further speed up the process \cite{xu2016sub,roosta2019sub,bollapragada2018exact}.

-However, it turns out that the Hessian of the objective function \ref{eq:riskrkhs}, i.e., $\Kb\Db(\wb)\Kb + \lambda \Kb$, cannot be directly handled by sub-sampling, since the regularizer in this case is indeed {\it data-dependent} and writing it as a sum of rank-one matrices requires a low-rank decomposition.
-In this case, sub-sampled Netwon techniques can be adjusted using the Nystr{\"o}m method for column sampling (see e.g., \cite{gittens2016revisiting} for a review on Nystr{\"o}m).
+However, it turns out that the Hessian of the objective function \eqref{eq:riskrkhs}, i.e., $\frac{1}{n}\Kb\Db(\wb)\Kb + \lambda \Kb$, cannot be directly handled by sub-sampling, since the regularizer in this case is indeed {\it data-dependent}, and writing it as a sum of rank-one matrices requires a low-rank decomposition of $\Kb$.
+In this case, sub-sampled Newton techniques can be adjusted using the Nystr{\"o}m method for column sampling (see e.g., \cite{gittens2016revisiting} for a review on Nystr{\"o}m method).
 Let $\Vc=\{1,\ldots,n\}$ and $\Ic$ denote a (random) subset of $\Vc$.
 Furthermore, denote by $\Kb(\Ac,\Bc)$ the sub-matrix of $\Kb$ with rows in $\Ac\subseteq \Vc$ and columns in $\Bc\subseteq\Vc$.
 Then, the gram matrix $\Kb$ can be approximated as

-where $\Mb^{\dagger}$ denotes the pseudo-inverse of $\Mb$.
-This decomposition introduces $O(n|\Ic|^2)$ time cost but circumvents the need for matrix inversion (by applying CG method).
+where $^{\dagger}$ denotes the pseudo-inverse.
 Notice that the first term of the Hessian can be trivially sub-sampled since

 In the similar spirit as \cite{xu2016sub,bollapragada2018exact,roosta2019sub}, we call this algorithm SSNCG, as it is a sub-sampled Newton method, where CG is used to find the Newton step.

 \begin{remark} Since the focus of this work is on random features, we only compare RFN to the case that $\Ic$ is chosen uniformly at random, i.e., the method would be a variant of uniform sub-sampled Newton \cite{roosta2019sub}.
 Nonuniform sampling methods give better approximations of the kernel at the cost of modifying the uniform sampling distribution.
 We refer the reader to Table 1 in \cite{gittens2016revisiting} for various guarantees on the approximation quality via different sampling schemes. \end{remark}